stencila/encoda/src/codecs/md/__file_snapshots__/kitchen-sink-article.md

 Paragraph with a !true and a !false.

-A paragraph with other data: a !null, a !number(3.14), and a !array(1,2).
+A paragraph with other data: a !null, a !number(3.14), and a !true.

 > A blockquote